Sticky-Piston-Studios/Sticky-Web-Platform/README.md

-# Sticky Web Platform (SWF)
+# Sticky Web Platform (SWP)

 -- nice logo! --

-The Sticky Web Platform (SWF), developed by Sticky Piston Studios, is an innovative open-source platform designed to streamline the development of web applications.
+The Sticky Web Platform (SWP), developed by Sticky Piston Studios, is an innovative open-source platform designed to streamline the development of web applications.
 This platform uniquely enables the dynamic creation of endpoints through a single configuration file, which is utilized by both the frontend and backend components of an application.

 **Key Features:**

 - **Dynamic Endpoint Configuration:**

-  SWF allows for the dynamic definition of endpoints, databases, models, and request & response bodies through a simple JSON configuration file.
+  SWP allows for the dynamic definition of endpoints, databases, models, and request & response bodies through a simple JSON configuration file.
 This file serves as the central point of reference for both frontend and backend, significantly reducing the need for code modifications.

 - **No-Code Backend and Frontend Integration:**